Start-up Grant

 Application submission

 After completing the pre-consultation, the application can be submitted via the e-support environment.
-In addition to the application, the following documents must be submitted:
+In addition to the application, the following documents (all in Estonian) must be submitted:

 - Preliminary assessment (digitally signed by a regional development centre employee)